ATC-Industries/D35-MPH/setupVSCODE.md

+# Step by Step instructions to setup Visual Studio Code and PlatformIO

 Here are the step-by-step instructions to help your boss set up their system with Visual Studio Code and PlatformIO to build and upload the code from your GitHub repository to the target hardware.

 ## Step 1: Install Visual Studio Code (VSCode)

-- Visit the official Visual Studio Code website at https://code.visualstudio.com/.
+- Visit the official Visual Studio Code website at <https://code.visualstudio.com/>.
 - Download the appropriate installer for your boss's operating system (Windows, macOS, or Linux).
 - Run the installer and follow the installation prompts to complete the installation.